-As of the date hereof, the Corporation has not paid any dividends and currently intends to reinvest all its future earnings to finance the growth of its business.
+The Corporation has never paid any dividends and currently intends to reinvest all its future earnings to finance the growth of its business.
 As a result, the Corporation does not intend to pay dividends in the foreseeable future.
 Any future determination to pay dividends will be at the discretion of the Board of Directors and will depend on the Corporation's financial condition, operating results and capital requirements as well as on any other factors that the Board of Directors may deem relevant.